 Any amendment to Standard 4.1.1 - Wine Production Requirements applies only to wine produced in Australia.
-For the above reason it is not FSANZ's intention to recommend relevant agencies notify the WTO.
+For the above reason FSANZ did not notify the WTO.

-9. Conclusion and Recommendation
+9. Conclusion

-The draft variation to Standard 4.1.1 - Wine Production Requirements (Australia only) of the Code to permit collagen as a wine processing aid (clarification agent) in Australia is recommended for the following reasons.
+The draft variation to Standard 4.1.1 - Wine Production Requirements (Australia only) (and consequential amendment to Standard 1.3.4 - Identity and Purity) of the Code to permit collagen as a wine processing aid (clarification agent) in Australia is agreed to.
+This is because the proposed draft variations of the Code are consistent with the section 10 objectives of the FSANZ Act, for the following reasons:

 - There are no public health and safety concerns associated with using collagen as a wine processing aid.
 This conclusion is based on the fact that collagen is a food and has a long history of safe use.
-Bovine collagen derived from skins and hides is not considered a Bovine Spongiform Encephalopathy (BSE) risk from an earlier FSANZ assessment (P238 BSE Risk Assessment and Risk Management Strategy) and from international scientific experts. - The use of collagen as a wine processing aid is technologically justified.
-Specifically, technical trials have indicated collagen can act as an alternative wine clarifying agent comparable to the commonly used agents such as gelatine (derived from collagen) and isinglass. - As concluded by the regulatory impact analysis conducted, the costs that would arise from a variation to Standard 4.1.1 to permit collagen as a processing aid do not outweigh the direct and indirect benefits to the community, Government or industry that would arise from the variation. - A majority of submitters were supportive of the Application.
-Concerns raised about the BSE risk of bovine collagen have been addressed. - The proposed draft variation of the Code is consistent with the section 10 objectives of the FSANZ Act.
-In particular, it does not raise any public health and safety concerns, it is based on risk analysis using the best available scientific evidence, and helps promote an efficient and internationally competitive food industry. - To achieve what the Application seeks, namely permission to use collagen as a processing aid in Australian produced wine, there are no alternatives that are more cost-effective than a variation to Standard 4.1.1.
+Bovine collagen derived from skins and hides is not considered a Bovine Spongiform Encephalopathy (BSE) risk, based on a separate FSANZ assessment (P238 BSE Risk Assessment and Risk Management Strategy) and by international scientific experts. - The use of collagen as a wine processing aid is technologically justified.
+Specifically, technical trials have indicated collagen can act as an alternative wine clarifying agent comparable to the commonly used agents such as gelatine (derived from collagen) and isinglass. - As concluded by the regulatory impact analysis, the costs that would arise from a variation to Standard 4.1.1 to permit collagen as a processing aid do not outweigh the direct and indirect benefits to the community, Government or industry that would arise from the variation.